altf4/SmashBot/Readme.md

 5. If you're using a GameCube Adapter, make sure to install the drivers / confugure the udev rules, as described here: https://wiki.dolphin-emu.org/index.php?title=How_to_use_the_Official_GameCube_Controller_Adapter_for_Wii_U_in_Dolphin

-6. Apply the latest `Melee Netplay Community Settings` Gecko Code.
-It's available by default in Dolphin 5.0.
-SmashBot will NOT work properly without this.
-(Long story) You will need to enable cheat codes in Dolphin by choosing `Config->General Tab->Enable Cheats` Then right click on the Melee game at the Dolphin home screen and go to `Properties->Gecko Codes` to find the Gecko Code list.

-7. Apply `Press Y to toggle frozen stages` Gecko Code.
-If you want to play on Pokemon Stadium, use the frozen version.
+6. Apply (at least) the following Gecko Codes in `Properties->Gecko Codes`:
+ - `Faster Melee Netplay Settings`
+ - `Normal Lag Reduction`
+ - `Slippi Recording`

-8. Run `smashbot.py`
+7. Run `smashbot.py`

-9. By default, SmashBot takes controller 2, and assumes you're on controller 1.
+8. By default, SmashBot takes controller 2, and assumes you're on controller 1.
 You can change this with the `--port N`  option to change SmashBot's port, and `--opponent N` to change the human player's port.

+9. If you did not "install" Ishiiruka, then specify the location where the executable is with the `-e` flag. `smashbot.py -e PATH_TO_DOLPHIN_EXE`.
+(Not the actual exe itself, just the directory where it is)